 Sub PasteTextFileContentWithSeparators() Dim StrLine As String Dim FSO As New FileSystemObject Dim TSO as Object Dim StrLineElements As Variant Dim Index As Long Dim i As Long Dim Delimiter as String Set FSO = CreateObject("Scripting.FileSystemObject") Set TSO = FSO.OpenTextFile("C:TestTestFile.txt") Delimiter=", " 'the delimiter that is used in your text file Index = 1 Do While TSO.AtEndOfStream = False StrLine = TSO.ReadLine StrLineElements = Split(StrLine, Delimiter) For i = LBound(StrLineElements) To UBound(StrLineElements) Cells(Index, i + 1).Value = StrLineElements(i) 'this code will start pasting the text file’s content from the active worksheet’s A1 (Cell(1,1)) cell Next i Index = Index + 1 Loop TSO.Close End Sub

-The delimiter that is used in your text file can be comma (“,”), comma with space (“, “), semicolon (“;”), semicolon with space (“; “), space (“ “), tab (change then Delimiter = vbTab) or in rare cases any other character.
+The delimiter used in your text file can be a comma (“,”), a space (“, “), a semicolon (“;”), a semicolon with a space (“; “), a space (” “), a tab (change then Delimiter = vbTab), or in rare cases any other character.

 Sub ReadDelimitedTextFileIntoArray() Dim Delimiter As String Dim TextFile As Integer Dim FilePath As String Dim FileContent As String Dim LineArray() As String Dim DataArray() As String Dim TempArray() As String Dim rw As Long, col As Long Delimiter = vbTab 'the delimiter that is used in your text file FilePath = "C:TestTestFileTab.txt" rw = 1 TextFile = FreeFile Open FilePath For Input As TextFile FileContent = Input(LOF(TextFile), TextFile) Close TextFile LineArray() = Split(FileContent, vbNewLine) 'change vbNewLine to vbCrLf or vbLf depending on the line separator that is used in your text file For x = LBound(LineArray) To UBound(LineArray) If Len(Trim(LineArray(x))) <> 0 Then TempArray = Split(LineArray(x), Delimiter) col = UBound(TempArray) ReDim Preserve DataArray(col, rw) For y = LBound(TempArray) To UBound(TempArray) DataArray(y, rw) = TempArray(y) Cells(x + 1, y + 1).Value = DataArray(y, rw) 'this code will start pasting the text file’s content from the active worksheet’s A1 (Cell(1,1)) cell Next y End If rw = rw + 1 Next x End Sub